RND-SOFT/docker_toolkit/README.md

 ## Scripts

-Some useful scripts to run inside container
+Some useful scripts to run inside or outside container

 ### waiter.rb